ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/cleanup.md

 });
 ```

-You should now clean up any unsed imports or variable declarations you may have.
+You should now clean up any unused imports or variable declarations you may have.
 Your `AppComponent` tests will be failing at this point, but we will fix that next.

 ### Modify `src/app/app.component.ts`